-In this post, I’m going to walk through how to create a custom Facebook pixel event based on time spent on your website (all pages or a section of your website).
+In this post, I’m going to walk through how to create a custom The Facebook pixel helps advertisers track events that occur on their website and reach people who performed those events with ads. event based on time spent on your website (all pages or a section of your website).
 That event will help you better track, optimize, and target those who spend the most time on your website.

 This is a big deal.
 It’s more than simply creating a custom audience of those who spent the most time on your website, as is already easily possible (top 5%, 10%, and 25%).
 This provides more granularity of those audiences, but two most important capabilities of this approach are through measurement and optimizing for this type of visitor.

 This post will be thorough.
 I’ll go through even more detail in my upcoming Facebook Pixel Masterclass (the first lesson is free).
 Go here to sign up!

 The foundation of my marketing strategy is driving traffic to my website.
 I use organic content, email updates, and Facebook ads to send a constant pipeline of people to my site.
 That starts my funnel, where I hope to get them on my email list (usually via a free offer) before making a single-product sale and, hopefully, ongoing membership.